-The Tropicana is an older hotel, but they just completed a $100M+ renovation, and the upgraded hotel looks really nice.
+The Tropicana is an older hotel, but they just completed a $200 million renovation, and the upgraded hotel looks really nice.
 I checked out several of their guest rooms to see what it would be like for people to stay there, and I thought the remodeled rooms were terrific.
 One of their suites even includes a steam room, sauna, and Jacuzzi tub.
 It looks like they’ll also be able to offer us a discounted group rate.

 The MGM is a much larger property with thousands of guest rooms, so big that it has 3 different Starbucks.
 I could be happy doing workshops there as well.
 The downside to this location is that the conference center is literally 0.5 miles from the hotel lobby, so I’d have concerns about people getting lost or being late getting back from lunch if they underestimate the size of the place.